Erik Per Sullivan

 Erik Per Sullivan (born July 12, 1991) is an American former actor.
-He is best known for his role as Dewey, the younger brother to middle child Malcolm (Frankie Muniz) on the Fox series Malcolm in the Middle.
+He is best known for his role as Dewey on the Fox series Malcolm in the Middle.

 Early life

-Sullivan was born on July 12, 1991, in Worcester, Massachusetts, the only child of his mother, Ann, born in Sweden and naturalized as a US citizen in 2007, and Fred Sullivan, of Irish descent, who owns a Mexican eatery called The Alamo.
-He speaks a little Swedish, and his family visits Sweden almost every year.
+Sullivan was born on July 12, 1991, in Worcester, Massachusetts, the only child of his mother, Ann, born in Sweden and naturalized as an American citizen in 2007, and Fred Sullivan, of Irish descent, who owned a Mexican eatery called The Alamo.
+He speaks a little Swedish and his family visits Sweden almost every year.
 At a young age, he began studying piano and the saxophone.
-He has a first-degree black belt in taekwondo.
+He has a first dan black belt in Taekwondo.

 Sullivan studied at the Mount Saint Charles Academy, in Rhode Island, and Phillips Exeter Academy in New Hampshire.
 Beginning in 2009, he attended the University of Southern California in Los Angeles.

 Career

-From January 9, 2000, to May 14, 2006, Sullivan played Malcolm's younger brother Dewey in the Fox sitcom Malcolm in the Middle.
+From January 9, 2000, to May 14, 2006, Sullivan appeared in the Fox sitcom Malcolm in the Middle as Malcolm's younger brother Dewey.
 In 2005, along with Malcolm co-star Jane Kaczmarek, he wrote the afterword to the children's book Together, which is about farming and was inspired by the nonprofit organization Heifer International.

 Sullivan had a starring role in the 2004 movie Christmas with the Kranks and has played a variety of characters in film and on television, including the title role in the independent film Mo (2007), as well as voicing Sheldon the Seahorse in both the animated film Finding Nemo and its video game tie-in.

 Sullivan's last acting credit was an appearance in the 2010 film Twelve when he was 18 years old.
-He has since kept a low profile, being notably absent from several Malcolm in the Middle cast reunions.
+He has since kept a low profile, and has been absent from several Malcolm in the Middle cast reunions.
+Sullivan also will not return for the show's revival in 2025, with Caleb Ellsworth-Clark taking over the role of Dewey.
+Kaczmarek said in 2025 that Sullivan was studying Victorian literature.
+In a 2025 interview, Bryan Cranston stated that Sullivan was pursuing a master's degree at Harvard University.
+Despite his lack of involvement, he has reportedly remained supportive of his former castmates and the show's legacy.